-The Australian Financial Complaints Authority or ‘AFCA’ is a new external dispute resolution (EDR) scheme to deal with complaints from consumers in the financial system.
-It will be operated by a not-for-profit company limited by guarantee authorised by the responsible minister.
+The Australian Financial Complaints Authority or ‘AFCA’ is the Financial Ombudsman and external dispute resolution (EDR) scheme to deal with complaints from consumers in the financial system.
+It is a not-for-profit company limited by guarantee authorised by the responsible minister.
+Most Timeshare Clubs must be a member of AFCA.

-Membership of the company will be required under law or a licence condition of a financial firm.
+Membership of AFCA will be required under law or a licence condition of a financial firm.
 AFCA operations will be financed by contributions made by its members.
 The scheme will be free to consumers.
 AFCA will:

 - be the single point of contact for complainants for EDR services;